 Test Impactor Impact point Speed Output 1 HTD Directly on localised sensor e.g. accelerometer +/-50mm.
 If the sensing system uses a combination of contact strip switches and localised accelerometers, the positions of the accelerometers should be used to define the impact locations.
 For non-localised sensor systems, such as contact switches, test the vehicle centreline.
 LT +/-2km/h • High speed film 2 HTD Bumper test zone end, left or right hand side, +/-50mm.
-LT +/-2km/h Actuator trigger time 3 HTD Farthest from sensor(s) if not tested already, +/-50mm.
+LT +/-2km/h • Actuator trigger time 3 HTD Farthest from sensor(s) if not tested already, +/-50mm.
 LT +/-2km/h • Initiation of deployment

 4 Euro NCAP Directly on localised sensor e.g. accelerometer, +/-50mm.
-For 40km/h detailed in non-localised sensor systems test directly in line with the front +/-2km/h ļ Section 9.1 longitudinal member to produce the highest acceleration levels on ļ to account for the impactor.
-This test may be performed using a representative larger surrogate with equivalent mass and stiffness to prevent damage to pedestrians instrumentation. ,
+For 40km/h detailed in non-localised sensor systems test directly in line with the front +/-2km/h Section 9.1 or longitudinal member to produce the highest acceleration levels on WG17 the impactor.
+This test may be performed using a representative impactor surrogate with equivalent mass and stiffness to prevent damage to to account for instrumentation. larger pedestrians 1